uhmd410/annalakshmi-dms/README.md

 4. Archiving is a soft delete (status flip); records are never physically removed.
 5. `date_joined` cannot be set in the future, since it represents an actual onboarding event.
 6. Pagination defaults to 10 records per page, capped at 100 per request.
+7. `created_at`/`updated_at` are stored and returned in UTC (explicitly tagged in the API response); the frontend converts and displays them in IST (`Asia/Kolkata`) for the Ops team, since that's the operating timezone.
+8. CSV export (stretch goal) always exports every record matching the current filters, ignoring pagination — the assumption being that an export is meant to capture a full filtered dataset, not just the visible page.
+9. During QA, it was found that `GET /annalakshmis/export` didn't accept the `food_type` query param.
+Fixed by adding `food_type` to the export endpoint's filters as well, verified post-fix.